 The Norman Castle in Gerace is a fascinating destination for any lover of medieval architecture and history.
-Perched on a monumental sandstone rock at an altitude of approximately 470–500 metres above sea level, on the edge of the Aspromonte National Park, it offers not only breathtaking landscapes but also an insight into the dynamic history of Calabria.
-Exploring these ruins, you will discover the history of lands known as the Florence of the South and the impact the Normans had on the development of the entire Locride region.
+Perched on a monumental sandstone rock at an altitude of approximately 470–500 metres above sea level, on a scenic foreground of Aspromonte, it offers not only a wide panorama of the Ionian coast but also an insight into the dynamic history of Calabria.
+Exploring these ruins, you will discover the history of one of the most interesting medieval towns in the region and the impact the Normans had on the development of the Locride area.

 The Strategic Importance of the Norman Castle in Gerace